dotart.blog

 Jenna grimaced.
 People never liked my sense of humor.
 Oh well.

-She gave me one last wary up-and-down before hoisting herself on an overturned couch.
+She gave me another wary up-and-down before hoisting herself on an overturned couch.
 Her leg gave out from under her and I dove to stop her impaling herself on a pedestal table without really thinking about how that might come off.
-She grabbed onto me anyway, and let me help her back down.
-I tried my best not to loom.

 “What are you?” she asked again.
 I still wasn't having it.

 “Great question.
 I have no idea,” I said to the ceiling.
 It was spattered in wall-demon.
 I looked at the floor instead, which was also spattered in wall-demon.
-After a minute or so of awkward non-looming, I did feel bad about leaving it there.
+After a minute or so of awkward non-looming, I felt bad about leaving it there.
 “Well.
 That's not true.
 I have some idea, but I don't like the answer.”

 “I see,” she said.